 Industrial action, including work-to-rule, co-ordinated breaking and strikes, has long been an important tool in negotiating collective agreements, where discussion between parties and externally mediated negotiations have failed.
-So long as the relevant legislation is followed in relation to strike action, the right to lawful strike action is protected by law and may be used in process of negotiating strike action.
-The relevant act provides actions that the employer may use in response to industrial action – including suspension of employment and lock outs.
-While we do not agree with these, these actions already exist and may be used.
+So long as the relevant legislation is followed in relation to strike action, the right to lawful strike action is protected by law.
+The relevant Act provides actions that the employer may use in response to industrial action – including suspension of employment and lock outs.
+While we do not agree with these, these actions already exist and may be used by the employer.

 The Employment Relations (Pay Deductions for Partial Strikes) Amendment Bill punishes workers for lawful action.
 It lets employers cut 10% of wages, even when work is still being done, without proof of reduced output.
 Deductions could even push wages below the legal minimum.
-For young workers in entry-level roles, this is a serious financial hit.
-A pay cut for lawful action only deepens hardship and discourages workers from advocating for fair conditions.
+For young workers in entry-level roles, this is a serious financial hit which can deepen hardship for workers.

 We already face financial strain as our wages struggle to keep up with inflation.
-Many New Zealanders earn below the living wage and have limited job security, Stats NZ 2024 data show that this wage discrepancy is especially visible for workers aged under 25.
-This Bill makes it even harder to stand up for better work conditions and fairer pay.
-Penalising workers instead of addressing workplace issues is not the answer.
+Many New Zealanders earn below the living wage and have limited job security, Stats NZ 2024 data show that this wage discrepancy is especially visible for workers aged under 25 years old.
+Penalising (young) workers instead of addressing workplace issues in good faith is not the answer.

-The Bill claims to speed up dispute resolution, but it ignores the key motivation for striking: all other modes of negotiation have failed.
-In instances where industrial action is being used, the road to resolving disputes is already long and arduous.
-Allowing employers to cut pay without notice, while employers are still doing their jobs and without proof of reduced output completely contradicts the requirements of good faith.

 Why This Matters for Young Workers:

 Young workers already face financial strain, often balancing part-time jobs, study, and rising living costs.
 Despite these challenges, we must be able to speak out against unfair conditions—whether it's lack of proper breaks or understaffing.
-Our younger colleagues aged 15–24 make up a large part of the workforce, particularly in entry-level roles, and would be hit hardest by this Bill.
-Many of us are just getting by, yet this Bill punishes us for taking lawful action to improve our conditions.
+Our colleagues aged 15–24 years old make up a large part of the workforce, particularly in entry-level roles, and would be hit hardest by this Bill.
+Many of us are just getting by, yet this Bill punishes us for taking lawful action to improve our conditions and those who are about to enter the workforce.
 No New Zealander should be penalised for standing up for their rights to have a fair working environment.

 Conclusion:

 We cannot afford to be penalised for standing together and fighting for better working conditions.
 The Employment Relations (Pay Deductions for Partial Strikes) Amendment Bill is unfair, and it disproportionately impacts young workers who are already facing financial struggles.
-In short, we believe this bill is a union-busting tactic, with the underlying goal of making it more difficult for workers, especially young workers, to utilise their rights under employment law and stand up for fairer pay and better working condition.
+In short, we believe this bill undermines and attacks unions.
+It makes it more difficult for workers, especially young workers, to utilise their rights under employment law and stand up for fairer pay and better working condition.

 Where workers are still fulfilling their duties, there is nothing to justify reducing their pay.
-Rather than financially penalise those standing up for their rights, we believe there should be a focus on good-faith negotiations to prevent things getting to the stage of industrial action.
-Allowing for pay reductions in the event of a partial strike is an ambulance at the bottom of the hill for the employer and would highlight and exacerbate the critical power imbalance that exists between employers and young workers.
+Rather than financially penalising those standing up for their rights, we believe there should be a focus on good-faith negotiations to prevent things getting to the stage of industrial action.
+Allowing for pay reductions in the event of a partial strike action is an ambulance at the bottom of the cliff for the employer and would highlight and exacerbate the critical power imbalance that exists between employers and young workers.